drittesmoskaubrot/MQTTAndroid/README.md

 ```

-The out put should be something similiar to this:
+The output should be something similiar to this:

 ```
 captainflint@CaptainFlint:~/git/MQTTAndroidNative$ ls -la